telliott99/MyJava/part2/sort.rst

 Sorting
 #######

-Sorting is a very common operation in computer science.
-If we have an array of Integers, it's pretty clear what we want when we call for a sorted array.
-For Strings, obviously "a" comes before "b", but if we want "A" to sort just the same as "a", or just after "a" (these are different things), we need to take an extra step.
-That's because *lexicographically*, the default sorting method puts all the capital letters before all the lowercase letters (based on ASCII encoding).
+Sorting is a common operation in computer science.
+If we have an array of Integers, it's pretty clear what we want when we ask for a sorted array.

+For Strings, "a" comes before "b" in the same order as the standard alphabet, but if we want "A" to sort just the same as "a", or just after "a" (these are different things), we need to take an extra step.
+That's because *lexicographically*, the default sorting method puts all the capital letters before all the lowercase letters (ordered based on ASCII encoding).

-To extend sorting to objects, let's add something to the ``Obj`` class definition shown previously
+To extend sorting to user-defined objects, let's add an "interface" to the ``Obj`` class definition shown previously

 .. sourcecode:: java